kuangzijian/Classification-with-Adaboost-and-NaiveGoogLeNet-Frameworks/README.md

 <!-- ABOUT THE PROJECT -->
-## UAlberta-Multimedia-Master-Program-MM811-2020-Assignment-2
+## Classification with Adaboost and NaiveGoogLeNet frameworks

-This is a school project assigned by University of Alberta Master of Multimedia program.
 This project focuses on topics:
 * AdaBoost
 * Pytorch autograd
 * Mnist data classification with original GoogLeNet and NaiveGoogLeNet frameworks.